Detailed Inservice / P-Credit and Grad Course Information

 Each GRADUATE course is $525 and must be paid in full before the start of the course.

-*** Graduate courses are offered through both Manhattan College and Brandman University (formerly known as Chapman University).
+*** Graduate courses are offered through both Manhattan College and The University of Massachusetts Global (formerly known as Brandman University).
 Please pay special attention to which college each graduate course is offered through when registering.
 The name of the college offering the course can be found on both the online brochure, graduate course information page, and next to the name of the course on the registration page. ***

 To register, please click the link below: